 A motivational speaker can be from any professional and educational background.
 For instance, you could be a scientist or a teacher or even an entrepreneur; but what counts most is that you should be an expert in your field and must have survived life-altering challenges.

 Road to become a motivational speaker is quite narrow and people who are truly determined can only reach the exit line.
 We have outlined a few essential steps that shall guide you through to becoming a motivational speaker.

-The demand for freelance motivational speakers is huge, especially because of the changing lifestyles that has made us mentally affected.
-However, the demand is highly depended on external factors like subject matter, the speaking ability of the speaker, popularity of the chosen field, their experience as a speaker and their life story.
+The demand for freelance motivational speakers is huge, especially because of the changing lifestyles that have made us mentally affected.
+However, the demand is highly dependent on external factors like the subject matter, the speaking ability of the speaker, popularity of the chosen field, their experience as a speaker and their life story.

 In addition to speaking clearly and articulately, the speaker should also be capable of keeping his audience engaged, should be familiar with the presentation and public speaking techniques, and should be confident and comfortable in answering questions.

 Apart from these important skills, a speaker must also have stage presence and have a unique ability to reasonably and smartly argue.
 And lastly, they should possess a strong charisma and remain energetic during sessions.